SC-Kenduiwa/brewery-finder/README.md

 - The application dynamically updates displayed brewery information based on user input.
 - Error messages are displayed to users in case of issues during the search or filtering process.

+## expected challenges
+was not able to filter by city  and state
 ## License

 This project is licensed under the MIT License